All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Patients losing significant weight (more than 15% of body weight).
 The larger the total weight loss, the greater the absolute lean mass loss.
 Patients targeting 20%+ weight loss on semaglutide may benefit most from body composition support.

 Individuals struggling to meet protein targets.
 When semaglutide suppresses appetite to the point where adequate protein intake becomes difficult, nutritional support for muscle preservation is compromised.
-Enhanced GH signaling could help compensate for suboptimal protein intake, though it is not a substitute for adequate nutrition.
+Enhanced GH signaling could help compensate for suboptimal protein intake, though it isn't a substitute for adequate nutrition.

 Patients planning for long-term weight maintenance.
 Preserving lean mass during the weight loss phase improves the odds of maintaining weight loss afterward by preserving metabolic rate and functional capacity.